sdesabbata/r-for-geographic-data-science/docs/300-exploratory.md

 ## Exploratory statistics

 The graphics above provide preliminary evidence that the distribution of people aged 20 to 24 might, in fact, be different in different 2011 supergroups.
-In the remainder of the practical session, we are going to explore that hypothesis further.
+In the remainder of the chapter, we are going to explore that hypothesis further.
 First, load the necessary statistical libraries.